Expert-guided Clinical Text Augmentation via Query-Based Model Collaboration: Appendix

 where \(E(\cdot)\) denotes the set of entities extracted by the same tool used to create \(\mathcal{K}_i\).
 We accept a candidate only when \(\text{PR}\) meets or exceeds \(\tau_{\text{PR}}\) and \(\text{HR}\) is at or below \(\tau_{\text{HR}}\).
 Trends for PR and HR across strong generalists appear in \Cref{tab:pr_hr}, and trends across weak experts appear in \Cref{tab:weak-expert}.

+\paragraph{Training details.} Unless stated otherwise, the strong generalist is fine-tuned using Low-Rank Adaptation (LoRA) \cite{hu2021loralowrankadaptationlarge}, while the weak expert is trained with full parameter updates.
+To optimize the supervised fine-tuning (SFT) of our generalist, we conducted a comprehensive hyperparameter sweep.
+We found that a learning rate of $4 \times 10^{-5}$ consistently yielded the highest performance across clinical tasks.
+For the LoRA configuration, we evaluated ranks $r \in \{4, 8, 16, 32\}$ and selected $r=16$ as the optimal capacity for capturing domain-specific nuances without overfitting.
+All models were trained for 3 epochs; we observed that extending training beyond this point led to a decline in generalization on the readmission task.
+We report the sensitivity analysis in \Cref{appendix:hyperparameters} with detailed results in \cref{tab:sft_lr_readmission,tab:lora_r,tab:sft_epochs}.

-\paragraph{Training details -- add details on SFT and DPO.} Unless stated otherwise, the strong generalist is fine–tuned with LoRA adapters, and the weak expert is trained with full updates.
-We sweep the supervised learning rate, the LoRA rank, and the number of training epochs, and we report the sensitivity analysis in \Cref{appendix:hyperparameters} with detailed tables in \Cref{tab:sft_lr_readmission,tab:lora_r,tab:sft_epochs}.
-For supervised tasks we keep the original label \(y_i\) paired with each augmented note \(\tilde{x}_i\).
-For retrieval–style evaluations we also verify that label–defining entities remain present in the augmented note, and we discard the sample if this check fails.
-In addition, we train a single–model \emph{Strong Expert} with Direct Preference Optimization.
-Preference pairs are formed by contrasting expert–guided outputs with naive paraphrases for the same input, so that the policy is optimized to prefer constraint–respecting rewrites.
-We use a frozen reference model to stabilize updates and set the DPO temperature and strength following common practice.
-The resulting Strong Expert is compared to the two–model pipeline in \Cref{tab:strong-expert}.
+For supervised tasks, we keep the original label $y_i$ paired with each augmented note $\tilde{x}_i$.
+In our retrieval-style evaluations, we incorporate a validation step to ensure that label-defining clinical entities remain present in the augmented text; we discard any samples where the Preservation Rate (PR) falls below our threshold $\tau_{PR}$.
+Furthermore, we distilled the collaborative framework into a single-model \textit{Strong Expert} using Direct Preference Optimization (DPO) \cite{rafailov2024directpreferenceoptimizationlanguage}.
+Preference pairs $(x_w, x_l)$ were constructed by setting expert-guided outputs as the preferred samples ($x_w$) and naive paraphrases as the dispreferred samples ($x_l$).
+We utilized a frozen reference model to stabilize the policy updates and set the DPO temperature and KL-divergence strength following standard empirical practices.
+The performance comparison between the distilled Strong Expert and our two-model pipeline is detailed in \Cref{tab:strong-expert}.

-\paragraph{Baselines and Evaluation.} We compare our method to two text–based augmentation baselines: a naive paraphrase and a style–oriented method (CATO).
-We assess augmentation quality using Preservation Rate and Hallucination Rate, and we assess utility by training downstream models on synthetic notes and then reporting accuracy and root mean squared error, as shown in \Cref{tab:qwen}.
-We further measure whether predictive content is preserved or improved through zero/ one/ few-shot phenotyping and ICD retrieval task performances, as reported in \Cref{fig:pheno} and \Cref{tab:icd}.

-\paragraph{Ablation Study.} We vary the capacity of the strong generalist and the specialization of the weak expert.
-Larger generalists tend to increase the Preservation Rate and reduce the Hallucination Rate, and medical specialization of the weak expert provides the strongest safety profile.
-These patterns are visible in \Cref{tab:pr_hr,tab:weak-expert}.
-We also study the DPO–trained Strong Expert and compare it with the two–model pipeline in \Cref{tab:strong-expert}.

 \paragraph{Reproducibility.} We fix random seeds, record all prompts and acceptance decisions, and release the hyperparameter grids and scripts used to create \Cref{tab:qwen,tab:icd,tab:pr_hr,tab:weak-expert,tab:strong-expert} and \Cref{fig:pheno}.
 These artifacts allow both the safety metrics and the downstream results to be regenerated from the same inputs without hidden steps.